Jacinda Ardern extends $5.2b small business loans scheme to the end of the year

 • Firms employing 50 or fewer staff and who were eligible for the original wage subsidy can apply.

-• The loan amount is $10,000 plus $1800 per equivalent full-time employee, up to a maximum amount of $100,000.
+• The loan amount is $10,000 plus $1800 per equivalent fulltime employee, up to a maximum amount of $100,000.